EricLiao7520/SQL/README.md

 # SQL
-An MT-safe SQL database system based on the sqlAir library by using C++/n V.1.0: Finished selection and update.
+An MT-safe SQL database system based on the sqlAir library by using C++ V.1.0: Finished selection and update.